IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Inverse Rendering from LDR Images

 \subsection{Shading Baking}

-After the HDR emission is recovered in the previous stage, we bake the diffuse and specular shading maps $\bL_\text{d}$, $\bL_\text{s}^0$, $\bL_\text{s}^1$, following factorized light transport (\cref{sec:factorized}).
+After the HDR emission is recovered in the previous stage, we bake the diffuse and specular shading maps $\bL_\text{d}$, $\bL_\text{s}^0$, $\bL_\text{s}^1$, following factorized light transport (details in supplementary material).
 Given a surface point intersected by a camera ray, multiple rays are sampled according to the current (fixed) BRDF.
-The incident radiance is computed with multi-bounce path tracing, following FIPT \cite{wu2023factorized}, where a ray keeps tracing if it hits a non-emissive specular surface and stops otherwise.
+The incident radiance is computed with multi-bounce path tracing, where a ray keeps tracing if it hits a non-emissive specular surface and stops otherwise.
 The radiance of the endpoint follows \cref{eq:L_end}.